Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 One thing to note is that it seems the fares without the offer often say they are sold out on NCL’s website.
 It may be difficult for you to find a fare without the offer.

-You May HAVE to Buy the Free at Sea Offer
+You May HAVE to Buy the More at Sea Offer

-During our most recent price checks, we looked at several cruises departing in the weeks ahead all the way to more than a year out.
+During our most recent price checks, we looked at dozens of cruises departing in the weeks ahead all the way to more than a year out.
 On none of them were we able to find a sail away room available.
-While the option was shown for all cruises, the website labeled them all sold old — even for cruises leaving more than a year from now.
-Meanwhile, there were still options available with the Free at Sea perks included.
+While the option was shown for all cruises, the website labeled them all “sold out” — even for cruises leaving more than a year from now.
+Meanwhile, there were still options available with the More at Sea perks included.

 In other words, if you wanted a fare without the offer, it may be tough to find.

-You Still Have to Pay Gratuity… Even on Free Things
+You Still Have to Pay Gratuity or Extra Fees… Even on Included Things

 It’s similar with the specialty dining package.
-There, you will see gratuities on the free meals with the offer, which are paid when booking.
+There, you will see gratuities on the included meals with the offer ($20 per meal), which are paid when booking.

 You Don’t Have to Select a Perk If You Don’t Want It

-When making your reservation, you have the choice to opt out of those packages that require a gratuity charge such as the drink package and specialty dining.
-That way if you don’t think you’ll get your money’s worth, you don’t have to pay the gratuity charge.
+When making your reservation, you have the choice to opt out of those packages that require an extra charge such as the drink package and specialty dining.
+That way if you don’t think you’ll get your money’s worth, you don’t have to pay the fee.

 Understand the Terms & Conditions Before Booking (Lots of Fine Print)